Lincolnshire, Illinois: Census history

-Economy

-Lincolnshire serves as the headquarters of Van Vlissingen & Company, a commercial real estate developer and property manager, the global outsourcing Aon Hewitt company, retailer Camping World and the stationery products manufacturers Quill, professional services company Alight Solutions and ACCO Brands.
-Newman/Haas Racing, an auto racing team in the Indy Racing League, is based in the village.
-The Marriott Theatre is located in Lincolnshire, on the premises of the Marriott Lincolnshire Resort; it sells approximately 400,000 tickets each year.

-The Half Day Road–Milwaukee Avenue area, which is located near the Lincolnshire–Vernon Hills border, is a major retail corridor that experiences heavy traffic at peak hours.
-Along with the Village Green area, this could loosely be considered Downtown Lincolnshire.
-Lincolnshire and several of its neighboring villages have collaborated in attempts to ease the traffic in the area.
-Another potential "downtown" is loosely centered on the intersection of Milwaukee Avenue and Aptakisic Road; City Park, the Lincolnshire Commons, and the Lincolnshire Corporate Center constitute a retail hub in the southern end of Lincolnshire.
-Village Green plaza, at the intersection of Illinois Route 22 and Milwaukee Avenue, is the location for many of the festivities that the village holds.

-Lincolnshire formerly housed the U.S. headquarters of Takeda Pharmaceutical Company.
-In 2003 Takeda announced that it would move its headquarters, which at the time housed 1,600 employees, to Deerfield, Illinois.

-Top employers

-According to Lincolnshire's 2017 Comprehensive Annual Financial Report, the top employers in the city are:

 Culture and media

 The village of Lincolnshire holds an annual summer festival, mirroring the more publicized and much larger Taste of Chicago in both nomenclature and intention.
 The Taste of Lincolnshire features and advertises "taste-size" samples of local restaurants and provides local entertainment, including musicians, a raffle, and a local pet show.
 Since 1993, Lincolnshire has also held the Lincolnshire Art Festival a few weeks prior to the Taste of Lincolnshire; the event encourages Lake County artists to display their work to the community.
 As incentives for publicity, entertainment and parking are provided free of charge.
 Lincolnshire hosts a Fourth of July celebration annually known as "Red, White, and BOOM!", a collection of activities centered on the celebration of the American Independence Day.
 It incorporates live music, a raffle, and a fireworks show at local Spring Lake Park into its festivities.

-Lincolnshire was also home to two motion picture performers: Alison LaPlaca, an actress famous for her role as snobbish yuppie Linda Phillips on the sitcom Duet and its spinoff, Open House, is an alumnus of Stevenson High School; and Kyle Brandt, another graduate of Stevenson, who played Philip Kiriakis on the soap opera Days of Our Lives and appears as himself on the reality show The Real World: Chicago.
+Lincolnshire was also home to two motion picture performers: Alison La Placa, an actress famous for her role as snobbish yuppie Linda Phillips on the sitcom Duet and its spin-off Open House, is an alumnus of Stevenson High School; and Kyle Brandt, another graduate of Stevenson, who played Philip Kiriakis on the soap opera Days of Our Lives and appears as himself on the reality show The Real World: Chicago.